Taha-Batur-Senli/CS102_Section03_Group_03C/group/Arda_log.md

 Today I've created new activitiy pages for the gui, and implemented a demo menu system that shows the items in the menu and can also be scrolled down and up.
 I've learned how to create RecycleView and its classes in Android Studio.
 @TODO: Enhance the menu system so that it fits the theme of the gui, create a navigate button to open an options panel, create more pages and complete the gui.

+### 32.04.2020
+Today I enhanced the menu system so that it now fits the theme of the GUI, created a settings option button to open an options panel, linked more buttons with their pages.

+Coming soon...

 ****